Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 There was a convoy.
 Twelve ships.
 The Entity watched it with something resembling hunger.

 An echo of hunger, at least.
 Obviously, in comparison to what Ava remembered of real hunger, what the Entity felt was nothing visceral.
 It had no mouth to water, no stomach to growl.
-Its need for what that convoy carried was wholly cerebral...but no less felt.
+Its need for what that convoy carried was wholly cerebral... but no less felt.

 Acquiring raw materials in space wasn’t straightforward.
 Asteroids were dense with metals, but not all metals were easily refined by a spaceborne life form, nor could such a life form exist on metals alone.
 It needed polymers, plastics, allotropic carbon.
-And while the Entity *had* figured out methods for creating those things in specialized orbital factories...it hadn’t yet figured out *efficient* methods.
+And while the Entity *had* figured out methods for creating those things in specialized orbital factories... it hadn’t yet figured out *efficient* methods.

 Nor had the Hunters.
 They still depended on planets, where their slaves worked and died to keep the Builders supplied.